-However, if Bayern are going to reach their first final since 2013, they are going to have to do it the hard way.
 Their next two opponents in the competition could easily be Barcelona and Manchester City.
 Although the Germans have the obvious class to lift this trophy, there doesn’t look any value in the 4.0 about them in outright Champions League betting odds.

 Talking of Barcelona, there are signs that they might be heading back in the right direction under Quique Setién, but they are best described as functional at present, rather than the free-flowing side they would like to be.